aiven/devportal/docs/tools/cli/card.rst

 ``avn card``
 ===============================

-This article has the full list of commands for managing credit card details using ``avn account``.
+This article has the full list of commands for managing credit card details using ``avn card``.

 ``avn card add``
 ''''''''''''''''